trr266/rescorptrans/README.md

 ## Course Repository: "Research on Corporate Transparency"

-Welcome!
-This repository contains the publicly available materials that we will use in our open online course on Corporate Transparency.
+This repository contains the publicly available materials of our open online course on Corporate Transparency.
 From the Syllabus:

-Corporations are the backbone of our economies.
-They employ us and provide us with goods and services.
-We invest our savings into them.
-They impact our ecological environment as well as our societies at large.
-Economic frictions make it necessary to monitor and regulate them.
-This requires some level of corporate transparency.
-In this course, transparency means the quality of information as generated, distributed, received, and processed by economic agents.
-Regulators, the media, and public interest activists have regularly criticized low levels of corporate transparency, while corporations have stressed the direct and indirect costs of corporate transparency as well as the risks of information overload.
-This has motivated the Collaborative Research Center TRR 266 “Accounting for Transparency” to develop a research program concentrated on corporate transparency.
+This course is open for everybody who is interested in research on corporate transparency.
+It has been designed for Master and first year PhD students to get familiar with current research in this field and to take their first steps towards doing independent research on this topic.
+After completing the course, they will understand its main findings and have reviewed them critically.
+Also, they will be able to develop research projects that add to this fascinating and relevant field.

 More information on the course can be found in the [Syllabus](rescorptrans_syllabus.pdf).